From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Background

-Safety engineering frameworks have been used to establish safety of technical systems as early as 1940s with the use of \ac{FMEA} and \ac{FTA} in military-based technology and the Apollo mission \cite{Carlson2012-iq,Swuste2022-xd,Calder1899-gr}.
-These early frameworks took on an analytical reductive approach where component failures and human errors can be analyzed as a chain of events that lead to an incident.

-With the increase in complexity of technological systems and specifically the introduction of software, the analytic reductive approach deemed ineffective in capturing new types of hazards.
+Safety engineering frameworks have been used to establish the safety of technical systems as early as the 1940s with the use of \ac{FMEA} and \ac{FTA} in military technology and the Apollo mission \cite{Carlson2012-iq,Swuste2022-xd,Calder1899-gr}.
+These early frameworks follow an analytically reductive approach where component failures and human errors can be analyzed as a chain of events that lead to an incident.
+With the increase in complexity of technological systems and specifically the introduction of software, the analytically reductive approach was deemed ineffective in capturing new types of hazards.
 In the early 2000s, Nancy Leveson proposed an alternative accident model called Systems-Theoretic Accident Model and Processes (STAMP) \cite{Leveson2004-jn}.
-Consistent with system theory \cite{Von_Bertalanffy1972-uw}, STAMP frames safety as an emergent property of a system, where the different constraints imposed on the system's processes control these properties \cite{Leveson2011-fo}.
-This model of safety motivated the system safety community to look beyond the analysis of units and components, and consider implementing proper constraints when multiple software programs need to be integrated to work as a whole \cite{Leveson2017-di,Leveson1986-ag,Knight2002-dy}.
+Consistent with system theory \cite{Von_Bertalanffy1972-uw}, STAMP frames safety as an emergent property of a system, resulting from the interactions and control structures among people, technical artifacts/agents, and the environment \cite{Leveson2011-fo}.
+This paradigm of safety motivated the safety engineering community to look beyond the analysis of units and components, and consider analyzing the interaction between software programs, physical parts, and people needed for establishing a safe system \cite{Leveson2017-di,Leveson1986-ag,Knight2002-dy}.
+Subsequently, Leveson and Thomas developed \acf{STPA} as a \textit{hazard analysis} method based on STAMP \cite{Leveson_undated-zz}, which was promptly adapted across a number of safety-critical application domains \cite{Park2022-qr,Chen2020-cy,Bas2020-dw}.